Svart Hona Chicken Breed Profile

 What’s so special about the Svart Hona?
 Well, aside from its stunning looks, there is so much more to love about this breed!
-In this Svart Hona Breed Profile, I hope to introduce you to this rare, extremely fun breed to raise!
+In this Svart Hona Chicken Breed Profile, I hope to introduce you to this rare and extremely fun breed to raise!
 They caught my eye several years ago when I saw a photo of one on Instagram.
 I was determined to get my hands on a few!
-Now I have been working with the Svart Hona breed for 5 years and have learned a lot about this remarkable breed!
-Whether you’re new to raising chickens and looking to add some variety to your first flock, or you have been working with chickens for many years and want to try your hand at a rare breed, either way you should learn more about Svart Honas!
+Now I have been working with the Svart Hona breed for almost 8 years and have learned a lot about this remarkable breed.
+Whether you’re new to raising chickens and looking to add some variety to your first flock, or you have been working with chickens for many years and want to try your hand at a rare breed, either way, you should learn more about why Svart Honas make such a great homestead breed!

 a Svart Hona hen standing next to a tree stump in the chicken coop enclosure